 Under Alternative 2, the adverse impacts to sensitive soils within the Refuge would be moderate and long-term if not immediately repaired.
 With repair, adverse impacts would be moderate, short term, and generally limited to the impact area.
-Table 3.14-5 summarizes the acres of impact to sensitive soils within the Refuge under Alternative 2.
+Table 3.14-7 summarizes the acres of impact to sensitive soils within the Refuge under Alternative 2.

-Within ROW (acres) Outside ROW within 300- foot Corridor (acres)
+Within ROW (acres) Outside ROW within 300-foot Corridor (acres)

 Total Area 46 7

 Sensitive Soil Type

 Severe Erosion Potential 0 0

 Shallow Soils 0 0

 Wet Soils 44 6

 Steep Slopes 0 0

-Table 3.14-5.
-Alternative 2 Temporary Sensitive Soil Impacts within the Refuge / romporary 0011011110 oon impaolo manni ano nonago
+Table 3.14-7.
+Alternative 2 Temporary Sensitive Soil Impacts within the Refuge

-3.14.2.5.2 VEGETATION, INCLUDING WETLANDS AND SPECIAL STATUS PLANTS
+3.14.2.5.2 Vegetation, Including Wetlands and Special Status Plants

-Alternative 2 would result in the temporary or permanent removal, degradation, or alteration of vegetation within the Refuge, as shown in Table 3.14-6.
+Alternative 2 would result in the temporary or permanent removal, degradation, or alteration of vegetation within the Refuge, as shown in Table 3.14-8.
 The primary land cover class within the Refuge along Alternative 2 is wetland, and approximately 14 acres have been maintained as a utility ROW for several decades.
 The vegetation communities within the existing ROW would continue to be managed as non-forested wetlands through maintenance activities.
 Approximately 33 acres of additional wetland (both forested and non-forested) would be crossed by the C-HC Project, which would have a wider 260-foot-wide ROW to accommodate the low-profile structures in the Refuge.
 Within these acres, effects described under Impacts Common to All Action Alternatives would be expected to occur.

-Alternative 2 would cross a total of 20 identified wetlands within the Refuge along Segment C-IA, including 46 acres of wetland within the ROW, and <1 acre of wetland outside the ROW but within the analysis area (see Table 3.14-6).
+Alternative 2 would cross a total of 20 identified wetlands within the Refuge along Segment C-IA, including 46 acres of wetland within the ROW, and <1 acre of wetland outside the ROW but within the analysis area (see Table 3.14-8).
 A total of approximately 12 acres of wetland would be permanently impacted within the Refuge due to tree clearing, with an additional <0.1 acre of wetland permanently impacted by fill activities associated with transmission line structures.
-Temporary impacts to wetlands within the Refuge are estimated to be 35 acres.
+Temporary impacts to wetlands within the Refuge are estimated to be 46 acres.
 Indirect impacts to wetlands within the Refuge are estimated to be <1 acre.

 Permanent Impacts Wetland Acres

-Forested Wetlands Cleared Within ROW 12
+Forested Wetlands Cleared within ROW 12

-Wetland Filled Due to Placement of Structures <0.1
+Wetland Filled due to Placement of Structures <0.1

 Total Permanent Impacts 12

 Temporary or Indirect Impacts Wetland Acres

-Non-Forested Wetlands Within ROW (Temporary) 35
+Non-Forested Wetlands within ROW (Temporary) 46

-Wetlands Outside ROW, Within Analysis Area (Indirect) <1
+Wetlands Outside ROW, within Analysis Area (Indirect) <1

-Table 3.14-6.
+Table 3.14-8.
 Alternative 2 Refuge Wetland Impacts